Zeronix-Git/Competitive_Wargroove_modding/README.md

 A mod for competitive Wargroove play.

 ### Current Features
-- No RNG.
+- No more RNG.
 Display has also been updated.
+- Can now see damage calculation for any enemy unit, not just ones in range

 ### Installation
 Download the zip from Github and extract the contents.
 Drag the mod folder onto your wargroove-mod-packer.exe to install the mod.